 Lodging a Complaint

-Any person who is aggrieved by a land use or development matter may lodge their complaint in person, on-line, email, fax or in writing.
-A complaint can be lodged on-line with the City using the following link: Development Compliance Complaint.
+Any person who is aggrieved by a land use or development matter may lodge their complaint in person, online, via email, fax or in writing.
+A complaint can be lodged online with the City using the following link: Development Compliance Complaint.

 The City will record the complaint and post an acknowledgement letter to the complainant.
 Complaint particulars will be kept confidential and will not be released to potential offenders without the consent of the complainant.
 All notification of alleged unlawful activity will be recorded by the City on a Customer Service Request Management System and must be made in writing.
 The City will not respond to anonymous complaints as it has no way of determining the validity of a complaint.